Sewing is great. In previous articles, we talked about all sorts of types of sewing and inevitably different sewing machines.

 Brother LB6800PRW is one more great embroidery and sewing machine.
 The best you can get from both, sewing and embroidery.

 This model offers a full range of 67 sewing stitches with 98 stitch functions.
 With these, you can really make miracles.

 It comes with 70 built-in designs, 120 frame combinations and 5 fonts for lettering.
 With all that comes a back-lit LCD touchscreen display where you can see everything you do.

 This model is computerized and has a USB port.
 This means you can import more designs.
 The great thing (it’s not compatible with MAC).

 This machine is great for beginners because it’s easy to set it up, and easy to use.
-On the other hand it has everything a professional need!
+On the other hand, it has everything a professional needs!

 It’s reliable, easy to thread (automatic thread and one-touch automatic thread cutter).
-Maximum sewing speed is 710 stitches per minute.
+The maximum sewing speed is 710 stitches per minute.

 With all accessories and additions, this is one great machine.
 With this sewing and embroidery machine, every project can be done in no time and what’s more important with great quality and precision.